 I hope I made the complicated transportation system in Venice a bit clearer.
 However, if you still fear you won’t find your hotel, you can use the new service ‘Prontopia’ which was launched a couple of months ago.
 The Prontopia app is available as from today and allows you to ask for immediate assistance for help getting around the city.
 Prontopia connects you to locals who can guide you for instance to your hotel upon your arrival or help you get a specific product at the pharmacy.
 You pay 20 euros per hour, but it’s calculated per minute that you use them (with a minimum of 5 euros).
 A transfer from Piazzale Roma to a hotel would cost approx. 14 euros, whereas the example of the pharmacy would be 5 euros.
 I haven’t tested this brand new service yet myself, so I honestly don’t know how good it is, but it certainly sounds useful.
 I will try it on my next visit to Venice and update this page at that moment.
 However, if you have already used it, feel free to share your experience in the comments below.

-Now that you arrived safely at your hotel, here are some tips that might be useful: ‘Insider tips for your first visit to Venice’.
+You can find more tips on how to prepare your trip to Venice in my post ‘How I prepare my trips to Venice as a frequent visitor‘.
+Once you arrived safely at your hotel, these additional tips might also be useful: ‘Insider tips for your first visit to Venice’.
 It is now also a good time to get lost on purpose in this beautiful city.
 This post will bring you to some of the most stunning locations: ‘9 insider tips to escape the crowds in Venice’.

 Disclaimer: This post has lots of information on prices and timing, which can change at any time.
 I will try to update on a regular basis, but I cannot guarantee this is the most recent information.
 The current information is valid on January 31, 2018.
 I suggest that you always check the latest details via the links in the post to avoid any unpleasant surprises.
 If you notice any error, please let me know.
 Thanks.